black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 A simple way to fix this is to create a new variable to store the converted number.
 Then you only have to convert the number once and can use it throughout the function.

 Create a new variable called inputInt and assign it the number converted from numberInput.value.

+# Step 78
+Replace all instances of parseInt(numberInput.value) with inputInt.